 1. Induces Sleep And Relieves Depression

-Cedrol, the main active ingredient of cedarwood oil, has a mild sedative effect.
+Cedrol, the main active ingredient of cedarwood oil, has a mild sedative effect, making it a good sleep aid.
 A rat study found that inhaling cedarwood oil affects the olfactory and other organ systems (3).

-When you inhale the faint scent of such essential oils, a signal is transmitted to the limbic and hypothalamic areas of your brain via your nose (olfactory system).
+When you inhale the faint scent of such essential oils, a signal is transmitted to the limbic and hypothalamici XIt refers to the hypothalamus which serves as the primary connection between the nervous system and the hormone system. areas of your brain via your nose (olfactory system).
 Such signals stimulate your brain to release neurotransmitters such as serotonin and endorphins.
 These chemicals, in turn, induce a sense of calm and relaxation (4).